hypeserver/react-date-range/README.md

 A date library agnostic React component for choosing dates and date ranges.
 Uses [date-fns](http://date-fns.org/) for date operations.

+# Notice ⚠️
+This project is currently unmaintained because the original maintainers are busy with other things.
+It should be pretty stable in it's current state but we won't be updating it in the foreseeable future. **If you are willing to maintain it, please fork and open a pr adding your fork's link to this readme.**

 ### Why should you use `react-date-range`?

 - Stateless date operations